SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/global-artifacts/01.requirements-engineering/user-manual.md

 2. **User Portal**: The User Portal serves as an interface for end-users, such as park visitors or community members, to access information about green spaces, report issues, and provide feedback.
 It promotes transparency and engagement between stakeholders and green space managers.

-3. **Resource Management**: The Resource Management module provides tools for tracking and managing resources essential for green space maintenance, including vehicles, equipment, and personnel.
+3. **Resource Management**: The Resource Management module provides tools for tracking and managing resources essential for green space maintenance, including vehicles, equipment, machines and personnel.
 It allows administrators to optimize resource allocation and scheduling to ensure efficient operations.

 4. **Reporting and Analytics**: This module offers comprehensive reporting capabilities and data analytics functionalities.
 Users can generate custom reports, analyze trends, and gain valuable insights into the performance and condition of green spaces over time.